Background Events - September 1939-March 1940

 DOUGLAS, WISHART, WRESTLER as the 13th

 Destroyer Flotilla operating from Gibraltar.

-U-boat movement -
+movement - U.30

 Wednesday, 23 August

-Destroyer KELLY –
+KELLY – commanded

 by Capt Lord Louis

 Mountbatten D.5, completed and following working up,

 Flotilla on 21 October to operate with Home Fleet.

 - U.12, U.16, U.20, U.24, U.56, U.58, U.5

 (all Type II), employed on reconnaissance duty in the

 North Sea after the Non-Aggression Pact was signed by

 IIB) departed Memel to operate off the Polish coast.

 to operate off the west coast

 of the British

-(Type IIC) departed
+IIC) departed Kiel

 to operate off Memel.

-- destroyers JERVIS, JACKAL, JUPITER,
+- destroyers JERVIS, JACKAL, JUPITER, ECHO of the 7th

-departed Immingham for
+departed Immingham for Dover.